stefanthoss/esphome-axp2101/README.md

 # ESPHome AXP192 Component
+ESPHome AXP192 Component

+This custom component it to implement support for the AXP192 for both the M5Stick-C, and the M5Stack Core2, building on top of airy10's code.

+*Update - 17th April 2023*
-Built on top of martydingo's version of the axp192 power management IC library for ESPHome, I have added support for the M5Tough, which requires a different register configuration for the M5Tough ILI9342C display.
+@paulchilton has added support for the M5Tough, which requires a different register configuration for the M5Tough ILI9342C display.
 Other changes include a fix to stop the log being spammed with brightness values continually, these are only logged on change.
 Also the M5Tough needs resetting once the axp192 registers are set for the display to properly initialise so this version sets up the axp and then resets the ESP32 automatically.

 ## Installation